jonathan1228/leadsApp/README.md

 ## EDIT (TESTS NOW WORK):
 * EDIT: This project had me waking up early and not being able to fall back to sleep.
 I just had to figure out how to write basic unit tests for angular's $http using $httpBackend.
 I successfully wrote karma tests for this project.
 I am satisfied to know this project has basic unit tests and feel good that I figured it out.

 * In order to run the test just npm install first and run karma start.
-5 of 5 tests should be successfully executed!.

 * I will figure out how to mock the $http for my own sake since I don't like having this project without any tests.
 If you wish to see it, I will glady push it once I figure it out.